 "Guigal’s Cotes du Rhone.
 I re-tasted the 2010 Cotes du Rhone, which is still in foudre.
 This cuvee is typically a blend of 50% Syrah and the rest Grenache and perhaps some Mourvedre.
 Guigal is known throughout the Rhone Valley for paying the highest price for generic Cotes du Rhone, and that in large part explains the quality of this wine year in and year out.
 It enjoys an extended upbringing in foudre and stainless steel tanks and is always a dense ruby/purple-colored wine with lots of blue and black fruits intermixed with notions of kirsch, licorice, lavender and spice.
 Supple and surprisingly intense, this delicious effort can age for 4-5 years."Wine Advocate 89 points

 "Offers a roasted feel, with dark bramble, plum and tobacco notes accented by hints of pastis and apple wood, leading to a ganache- and charcoal-infused finish.
 Distinctive in feel, revealing a prominent yet integrated woodsy element."
 Wine Spectator 89 points

-- Guigal Cote Rotie Brune Et Blonde 2009 Product #28293 (In Stock)
+- Guigal Cote Rotie Brune Et Blonde 2010 Product #28792 (In Stock)

 A stunner that, as Wine Advocate says, "this medium-bodied, juicy, elegant and seamless Cote Rotie can be consumed anytime over the coming decade."